 Most Bourbon Santos is grown at elevations from 2,000 to 4,000 feet in northern Minas Gerais or in the State of Sao Paulo, in Brazil, and is distinguished by its smooth and mild flavors, often sweet and nutty.

-Bourbon Santos Coffee Characteristics
+Bourbon Santos Coffee Tasting Notes

 A good Brazilian Bourbon Santos has a light to medium body, yields a low acidity, and has a very pleasant aroma.
 The Bourbon coffee plant varietal (Coffea arabica var. bourbon) tends to produce coffees that are fruiter and brighter (more acidic) than other Brazil coffees.